nlspnsgen/clean-code-typescript/README.md

 ## Objects and Data Structures

-### Use getters and setters
+### Use getters and setters only to enforce invariants

 TypeScript supports getter/setter syntax.
-Using getters and setters to access data from objects that encapsulate behavior could be better than simply looking for a property on an object.
-"Why?" you might ask.
-Well, here's a list of reasons:

-- When you want to do more beyond getting an object property, you don't have to look up and change every accessor in your codebase.
-- Makes adding validation simple when doing a `set`.
-- Encapsulates the internal representation.
-- Easy to add logging and error handling when getting and setting.
-- You can lazy load your object's properties, let's say getting it from a server.
+Prefer plain objects and pure functions by default; use getters/setters when you need to enforce invariants, validation, or lazily compute derived values behind an API.
+Avoid for simple DTOs.

 **Bad:**